dttutty/hpc_homework/hw0_report.md

 1. **Which version of the code is performing better?**
 The binary file generated with the `O3` optimization level is performing better.
-- Time duration per flop
+- Time duration per FLOP
 ![](hw0_code/task_4/perf/result.png)

 2. **Which areas of performance saw an improvement?**